kacsofd001-glitch/shadowmod/README.md

 ### General
 ```
-!help              - Show all commands
+!help  or  /help   - Show all commands
 ```

 ## 🎨 All Features Use Embeds & Buttons!